glondu/belenios/doc/instructions-en.md

   fingerprint of the voter list is correct (if she has access to this information).
 See the instructions for the election committee.

+- verifies that the number of voters is equal to the number of  public credentials in `public_creds.txt`.

 - verifies the consistency of the ballot box.
 By copying the 4 files listed above in a directory `/path/to/election`, the following command runs all the required verifications: